https://citysonnet.wordpress.com/2018/09/01/september-photo-a-day-challenge/

 https://dailypost.wordpress.com/photo-challenges/structure/

-Comments Off on Weekly Photo Challenge: Structure…
+Weekly Photo Challenge: Corner…

 In this week’s challenge, share a photo or photos that plays on any of the word’s many meanings.